 According to official statistics, the UK and Europe are heading for recession, while the US is recovering.
 This has led some to suggest that European economies are moving in the opposite direction to the US.
 This column, written by the co-founders of Now-Casting, presents new now-casting estimates that put Europe and the US even further apart.

-Andrew K Rose 27 April 2012
+Andrew K Rose, Friday, April 27, 2012

 Conventional wisdom says that when the economy starts to nosedive, the trade barriers start to rise.
 But this column argues that maybe protectionism isn’t countercyclical after all.

-Eduardo Levy Yeyati, Luciano Cohan 12 January 2012
+Eduardo Levy Yeyati, Luciano Cohan, Thursday, January 12, 2012

 Four years ago, there was growing support for the idea of ‘decoupling’ – that emerging markets were becoming less affected by business cycle swings in developed economies.
 Then came the global crisis.
 Focusing on Latin America, this column argues that the 2010s will be a far harder decade.
 But that might not be such a bad thing if it forces these economies to look again at their growth strategies.